 Hover over the interactive dots below or expand the checklist to find out what you should include.

-Its always good to have a roll of toilet paper on hand.
+It's always good to have a roll of toilet paper on hand.

 A heavy duty, waterproof torch (and spare batteries) will provide valuable light when you most need it.
 Avoid using your smartphone as a light source to preserve battery during an emergency.